lakinsm/meta-marc-publication/README.md

   * publication\_figures.R - R script used to generate publication figures
   * resfams\_contig\_mismatch\_subroutine.py - Python script used to parse Resfams SAM files for the genetic variation analysis of the PRJNA292471 dataset
   * resfams\_reads\_aligned.py - Python script used to parse Resfams SAM files for the Soil, Pediatric, and PRJNA292471 dataset analyses
+  * roc\_plotting.R - R script used to generate the ROC and PR plots and calculate AUC

 All data is under an MIT license.
 If you use this data, please cite the associated publication (TBD).